 What are hammer, claw, and mallet toes?

-Hammer, claw, and mallet toes are toes that do not have the right shape.
-They may look odd or may hurt, or both.
-The muscles that control your toes get out of balance and cause the toe to bend into an odd position at one or more joints.
+Hammer, claw, and mallet toes are toes that are bent into an odd position.
+They may look strange or may hurt, or both.
 These toe problems almost always happen in the four smaller toes, not the big toe.

 If you notice that your toe looks odd or hurts, talk to your doctor.
 You may be able to fix your toe with home treatment.
-If you do not treat your toe right away, you are more likely to need surgery.
+If you don't treat the problem right away, you are more likely to need surgery.

 What causes hammer, claw, and mallet toes?

 Tight shoes are the most common cause of these toe problems.
 Wearing tight shoes can cause the toe muscles to get out of balance.
 Two muscles work together to straighten and bend the toes.
-If a shoe forces a toe to stay in a bent position for too long, the muscles tighten and the tendons shorten (contract).
+If a shoe forces a toe to stay in a bent position for too long, the muscles tighten and the tendons shorten, or contract.
 This makes it harder to straighten the toe.
-Over time, the toe muscles cannot straighten the toe, even if you are not wearing shoes.
+Over time, the toe muscles can't straighten the toe, even when you aren't wearing shoes.

 What are the symptoms?

 Besides looking odd, hammer, claw, and mallet toes may:

 In more severe cases, these toe problems may affect your balance and make it hard to walk.

 How are hammer, claw, and mallet toes diagnosed?